Buenos Aires, Latin America

 Buenos Aires features French-inspired architecture and Italian food.
 As the cherry on top, this cultural melting pot is also the home of tango.

 You can easily spend a couple of days, weeks… or even months in Argentina’s capital!
-Just look at me; I ended up staying in Buenos Aires for almost 7 years!
+Just look at me; I ended up staying in Buenos Aires for 7 years!

 However, if you are short on time and want to be sure that you add the most important sights to your Buenos Aires itinerary, then this post is for you!